Salvatore De Renzi: Collectio Salernitana

-The decline and his last years
+Decline and final years

 De Renzi's great work as a scholar was finally acknowledged when, with the unification of Italy, a new contest for the professorship in History of Medicine of the University of Naples was organized.
 De Renzi was finally able to cover the role he had wanted and deserved until 1869, when he was forced to relinquish his title due to illness.
 The temper which had characterized him throughout his vast researches and his tireless editorial activity was severely undermined: the last years of his life were afflicted by recurring cardiovascular incidents.

 His last big role was the presidency of the International Medical Congress which took place in Florence in 1869.
-He died in Naples three years later on the 25th of February 1872, at the age of 72.
+He died in Naples three years later on 25 February 1872, at the age of 72.